 Did you or a loved one get hurt while on a property, such as a mall parking lot or grocery store?
 Don’t delay – protect your rights!
 Call our experienced Lakeland Accident Lawyers to speak with an attorney right now.

-Florida Case Studies – Slip-and-Fall Awards and Settlements
+Florida Case Studies – Premises Liability Awards and Settlements

 Clients wonder what settlements or jury verdicts to expect in premises liability cases.
 As you can see from the following actual court cases, the results vary widely.